TheDeathlyCow/frostiful/wiki/docs/config.md

 ---
-title: Config File
+title: ⚙️ Config File
 ---
 # Config File
 Frostiful is highly configurable.
 However, not all of the values in the config are properly bounded and so adjusting them to weird values may result in undefined behaviour.
 Adjust the config at your own risk!

-!!! info
+!!! tip
     Items that are most relevant to mod pack authors have been marked with :star:

 !!! warning